GMAT vs SAT: A Complete Comparison

 Here is what we’ve seen in comparing the GMAT and the SAT.

-• The purposes of the GMAT and the SAT are different, the GMAT being more specialized and more used for comparing applicants than the SAT, which tends to be used confirming applicant readiness to handle coursework.
+• The purposes of the GMAT and the SAT are different; the GMAT is more specialized and compares applicants, whereas the SAT confirms applicants’ readiness to handle coursework.

-• While SAT math includes some topics more advanced than any topics included in GMAT math, GMAT math questions are harder than SAT math questions.
+• While some SAT math topics are more advanced than some GMAT math topics, GMAT math questions are harder than SAT math questions.

-• GMAT Verbal and SAT Reading and Writing largely test similar skills.
+• How is the GMAT similar to the SAT?
+We saw that GMAT Verbal and SAT Reading and Writing largely test similar skills.
 However, GMAT Verbal questions are harder than SAT Reading and Writing questions.

-• The GMAT is more difficult than the SAT because the GMAT has harder questions, involves more intense time pressure, and is question-adaptive.
+• How hard is the GMAT compared to the SAT?
+The GMAT is more difficult than the SAT because the GMAT has harder questions, involves more intense time pressure, and is question-adaptive.

-• People who prepare similarly for the GMAT and the SAT tend to achieve GMAT scores that are a little lower than their average SAT section scores.
+• People who prepare similarly for the GMAT and the SAT tend to achieve GMAT scores that are lower than their average SAT section scores.

 What’s Next?